senyakk/news_bias_classification/README.md

 This project uses both fine-tuning and prompt engineering methods for political bias classification in news articles.
 The experiments involve:

-- Baseline and Fine-Tuning of LLMs such as RoBERTa and Gemma.
+- Baseline and Fine-Tuning of two LLMS: RoBERTa (encoder-only) and Gemma-2b (decoder-only).
 - Prompt Engineering to guide model outputs for bias detection.
 - LoRA (Low-Rank Adaptation) as a PEFT technique to improve model efficiency during fine-tuning.

+The best accuracy results for the selected dataset were 63\%-64\% with similar performance for the models, especially in the LoRA condition.
+Essentially, Gemma-2b can perform on par with RoBERTa for a given task, native for encoders.

 ---